 Categories

 29 U.S.C. § 623(a)(2).
 The U.S. Supreme Court declined to review the case last year, which means that Villarreal is controlling law in the Eleventh Circuit.
 Still, it is possible that the Supreme Court will grant review of the issue in the coming years if a different Circuit Court decides that the ADEA does allow job applicants to bring disparate impact claims.
 One federal trial court in California has already disagreed with Villarreal, laying a path for future courts to follow.

-If you have concerns about age discrimination, please contact an employment attorney in the DC, New York, San Francisco, San Diego, Nashville, or Baltimore offices of Sanford Heisler Sharp.
+If you have concerns about age discrimination, please contact an employment attorney in the DC, New York, San Francisco, Palo Alto, San Diego, or Nashville offices of Sanford Heisler Sharp McKnight.

+Categories